Cordtus/stickerbot/README.md

 # Telegram Sticker Bot

-Bot to process images into Telegram-compatible sticker formats or emotes.
+Bot to process images into Telegram-compatible sticker formats or emotes, with persistent sticker pack management.

 ---